xerions/exd/README.md

 * [:api, resource, :request, method, :handle_time] - histogram.
 `mean` and `max` handling time for one requests with 1 minute time span.

+* [:api, resource, :objects] - function
+Number of objects of `resource` in database.

 `resource`,  `method` and `type`(:ok, error, :db_not_available) will be transformed to tags if you use exometer_influxdb reporter.
 For example: